The two wounds in the Hands,

 “I have asked Our Lady to keep the Society hidden in the five wounds of Jesus.”
 (Saint Teresa of Calcutta)

 As a religious family the active and contemplative Sisters comprise one congregation, while the Brothers and Fathers are three separate congregations.
-All share in the charism of Mother Teresa to satiate God’s thirst for love of souls by working for the salvation and sanctification of the poorest of the poor.
+All share in the charism of Mother Teresa to satiate Jesus’s thirst for love of souls by laboring for the salvation and sanctification of the poorest of the poor.
 For all of the Sisters, Brothers and Fathers, Mother Teresa is “Mother.”

 “A Missionary of Charity is a carrier of God’s love especially to the poorest of the poor, setting all on fire with love for Him and one another, a healing touch of God that cures all diseases; a soothing smile of God that warms all hearts; God own language of love that all hearts understand.”
 (Mother Teresa)